torisrobloxmarket-lang/Siounsniojsipjns/README.md

     if Tabs[1] and Tabs[1].SubTabs[1] and Tabs[1].SubTabs[1].Open then Tabs[1].SubTabs[1].Open() end
 end)

-print("[Ryu Hub] Tower of Hell Suite fully integrated into Monochrome Overlay.")
+print("[Ryu Hub] Tower of Hell Suite fully loaded with custom features.")